physrisk/website-source/articles/2023/waiting-time-distribution.md

 distribution itself.
 Note that for the normal and uniform distributions setting \\\( T > \langle\tau\rangle \\\) may not make much sense, but otherwise feel free to explore!
+Note that the red curve corresponds to the interarrival time distribution (its PDF), while blue curve represents waiting time distribution (its PDF).

 [html5-interactive width="520" height="300" mode="iframe"
 url="/uploads/models/stats-basic/waiting-time/index.html"]